 My Approach to Helping

-Feeling overwhelmed, struggling with sleep and relationships while worrying about your future?
-Navigating through life can sometimes challenge the way you think, creating a variety of unsettling emotions leading to avoidance and insecurity?
+Do you envision better relationships, EVEN with yourself?
+Does negative self-talk challenge the way you think, creating a variety of unsettling emotions leading to avoidance and insecurity?
 I offer a safe, non-judgmental space to process hardships and triumphs that create anxiety, depression, and inability to enjoy your life in the present moment.
 Learn how self-love and self-care improve overall health.
-I will help you explore your self-worth, find your voice, and create & maintain healthy internal and external boundaries.
+I will help you explore your self-worth, find your voice, and create & maintain strong internal and external boundaries.
 Healthy communication styles, safety measures, and self-care are incorporated to have the life you deserve!

-Shining the light on your inner strength is my empowerment method!
-I will work with you to effectively address your personal goals and relational challenges that have kept you from living the life you envisioned.
-I strive to build on current strengths to help you achieve a more empowered sense of self.
+I will work with you to effectively address your personal goals and relational challenges that have kept you from living life.
+We will build on current strengths to achieve a more empowered sense of self.
 Sometimes the hardest part of a personal journey is not just knowing the desired destination, but determining YOUR best route.
 Are you moved to move?

 More Info About My Practice

 My office is designed to provide a sense of safety and comfort to explore your emotions.
 Young Living Essential Oils are diffused for grounding and healing energy.
-Education regarding the correlation between PTSD, trauma, and the emotions attached is processed in session.
 The human mind is resilient and I will work with you to manage distressful emotions and guide you towards a healthier state of being.

 Sometimes your caregivers may not have been accurate in giving you labels for what you were feeling.
 Perhaps they guessed wrong or made assumptions that weren't accurate.
 Maybe those around you weren't comfortable with happiness or anger or sadness and so they would tell you that you were feeling a different emotion.
 In these situations you may not have learned how to label your emotions accurately.